strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = NEXT =
+* BUG: Fixed SQL warnings when generating the pmpro_membership_levelmeta table.
+(Thanks, itibet on GitHub)
 * ENHANCEMENT: Clicking on a report widget no longer takes you to the details page.
 You have to click the details button.
 This allows us to add additional functionality to the widgets.
 * ENHANCEMENT: Updated reports widgets so the "details" button only shows if a page function is defined for that report.
 You can now have report widgets without details pages.